vhaudiquet/ubuntu-project-docs/docs/reference/governance/ethos/mission.md

 - Should be able to use all software regardless of disability.
 - Our philosophy is reflected in the software we produce, the way we distribute it and our licensing terms, too - [Intellectual property rights policy](https://ubuntu.com/legal/intellectual-property-policy).

 We aim to be the platform which leads in achieving these ideals.
-We work to the goal that every piece of software you could possibly need is available under a licence that gives you those freedoms.
+We work to the goal that every piece of software you could possibly need is available under a license that gives you those freedoms.

 ## To accelerate innovation and underpin operations